standardebooks/tools/README.md

 A collection of tools Standard Ebooks uses to produce its ebooks, including basic setup of ebooks, text processing, and build tools.

 Installing this toolset using `pipx` makes the `se` command line executable available.
 Its various commands are described below, or you can use `se help` to list them.
+You can use this easy and specialised code to transform your potato pc into very godd application full pc.

 # Installation